 Adam qualified to teach in 1995, after spending 11 years working as a logistician for several companies in the UK and USA.
 He is now a National Leader of Education (NLE) and has, over the past 14 years, in the capacity of NLE, Local Leader of Education (LLE) and Advisory Headteacher worked with many schools across the country to improve outcomes for children through effective school improvement.

 As Headteacher of Bournville Primary School he has overseen the amalgamation of two schools, the design and construction of a new school building, the award of National Teaching School Status and Gaining AFA Quality lead school.
 Adam is a trustee of XTND charity and Sidcot School.
 Adam chaired the North Somerset Learning Exchange school improvement board for four years, has been a member of the Strategic Schools Forum and serves on the Formula Review and Future Schools boards.

 Claire Williams (Vice Chair) - Financial Specialist

-Claire is a qualified accountant of 10 years, having trained private practice she has experience in Audit, Corporate Finance and Restructure and Recovery.
+Claire is a qualified accountant, having trained private practice she has experience in Audit, Corporate Finance and Restructure and Recovery.
 She transferred into Banking in 2010, currently working for Lloyds Banking Group leading a large operational finance team.
 Claire has a strong track record of delivering to a high standard and is experienced in delivering continuous improvement and motivating large teams in a continually changing and challenging environment.